 About This Site

-Our website Header contains the standard stuff you'd expect, including our logo (first doodled by your author during math class in high school).
+Our website Header contains the standard stuff you’d expect, including our logo (first doodled by your author during calculus class in high school).
 This logo is also a link to our home page, so if you ever need to go home, click it!

 Our horizontal menu bar contains drop down links to every page of this site, including the one you are currently reading, information about us, details of our policies, unsolicited customer testimonials and a page containing FAQs (Frequently Asked Questions).
 A lot of the email questions we receive are already answered right there.